e-comas/e-comas.com/_posts/2021-09-02-test-your-a-content-amazon-lets-you-do-a-b-testing-to-check-which-version-sells-best.md

   It's an easy way for you to find out what formats work best for your enhanced listings content.
 thumbnail: /images/uploads/computers-1-.jpg
-thumbnail_alt: illustration of a computer
+thumbnail_alt: illustration of a laptop
 tags:
   - Content
   - SEO